Sangamo Therapeutics Inc. (SGMO) Shares Decline Despite Market Challenges

 BofA Securities gave a rating of “Neutral” to SGMO, setting the target price at $5 in the report published on January 06th of the current year.

-During the last 5 trading sessions, SGMO remain unchanged, which changed the moving average for the period of 200-days by -70.72% in comparison to the 20-day moving average, which settled at $1.4115.
-In addition, Sangamo Therapeutics Inc. saw -58.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SGMO fell by -0.77%, which changed the moving average for the period of 200-days by -70.95% in comparison to the 20-day moving average, which settled at $1.4110.
+In addition, Sangamo Therapeutics Inc. saw -58.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading